wangerekaharun/StreamUICustomization/README.md

 }
 ```

-In the code above you define custom colors that you'll use.
+In the code above you define the custom colors that you'll use.
+It has the different colors for components inside your app.

+With your colors defined, you need to now specify colors for different components inside the `StreamColors`.
 This is how it looks like:

 ```kotlin
 val CustomLightStreamColors